maggiedalke/RGP_Console_Game/README.md

 class, then call game.Start().
 - The user can choose to fight the strongest (top damage or top defense) monster
 - A Hero can earn coins if he won a match, he can use those coins to buy Health during the game.

+## How to use
+This app has to be run in Visual Studio.
+Once you have all the code, you will **start the console**. <br>
+**The app is entirely keyboard-based, and the app will assist you in determining which keys to press.**

+The user will enter a name and the main menu will come up. <br>
+The main menu consists of 4 choices.
+- **Current Stats**
+- **Show Inventory**
+- **Fight**
+- **Quit**

+Below is the function of each choice:

+**Current Stats** will allow the user to see information such as:
+- How many games won/lost/tied/played
+- current armor and weapon
+- Health/Defense/Strength
+- Weapons/Armor Bag

+**Show Inventory** will allow the user to view their equipped armor and weapon.
+This is where the user can look in their armor/weapons bag and change any equipment.

+**Fight** will start a fight. <br>
+During a fight you will fight a cluster of random monsters - 1 at a time. <br>
+**Features of the fight include**:
+- gaining experience,
+- gaining coins for a win.
+- dropping coins for a lose
+- spending coins to buy healing potions.

+**Quit** - The game will continue to run until you choose to quit or close the console.